What’s in it for me? The critical change question

 If you live in West London, reports of a possible 3rd runway at Heathrow will perhaps not have been the best news you’ve had recently.
-Convincing potentially affected residents that the expansion is the best plan will be no easy task (see http://news.sky.com/story/1511365/residents-vow-to-see-off-heathrow-third-runway) Not least in, what I imagine is the near impossible task, answering the critical change question “What’s in it for me?”.
+Convincing potentially affected residents that the expansion is the best plan will be no easy task.
+Not least in, what I imagine is the near impossible task, answering the critical change question “What’s in it for me?”.

 We know that, whatever the proposed change, there will always be some who resist, who are wary, nervous, preferring the status quo.
 There are others who will embrace change, who will step up and act as champions and leaders.
-We also know that in the NHS and public sector, change is part of everyday life with some amazing results.
-Up and down the country, fantastic efforts are being made to redesign services to improve outcomes, working lives and make the best of ever more scarce resources.
+Love it or hate it, change is part of everyday life.

 So what can we do to help make change happen?
 Well, taking the time to ask two simple questions about a project can really make a difference both to our understanding and to the chances of its success.
 The first “What’s in it for the stakeholders if the project is a success?” and the second “What power do they have to make or break the project?”